tilezen/vector-datasource/SEMANTIC-VERSIONING.md

 ## Versioning the Tilezen API

-Proposed that upon our `1.0.0` release Tilezen makes the following promises.
+Upon our version `1.0.0` release Tilezen makes the following promises:

 ##### Definition of terms